 Opinion of the Alliander stakeholder panel

-For the sixth successive occasion, Alliander has organised a stakeholder panel to review its annual report.
-We are pleased with Alliander’s invitation to provide feedback on the annual report.
-In the following statement, we will summarise our feedback, which we believe will enable Alliander to gear the report more closely to the wishes and needs of the stakeholders and society in general.
-It should be noted that the panel has based its discussion on a draft version of the annual report in which annual figures and several sections of text were left out by necessity.
+True to tradition, Alliander convened a stakeholder panel to review its annual report.
+We are pleased to have been given this opportunity to provide feedback on the annual report, which we believe will enable Alliander to gear the report more closely to the wishes and needs of the stakeholders and society in general.

 A final word

-Alliander strives for high quality in its reporting.
-Their reporting has improved over the years, becoming more in keeping with the times.
-We hope that our contribution will help to drive this improvement forward.
-Finally, we would like to thank Alliander for its attitude towards stakeholders, for giving us the opportunity to give meaningful feedback on the draft version of the annual report and for the substantive dialogue with the Management Board.
+Alliander’s reporting is of a high quality, as confirmed by its excellent position in the Transparency Benchmark.
+We hope that our contribution will help to retain this high level of transparency.
+We would like to thank Alliander for its positive attitude towards its stakeholders, for giving us the opportunity to give meaningful feedback on the draft version of the annual report and for the substantive dialogue with the Management Board.

 On behalf of the stakeholder panel,

-Teresa Fogelberg – sustainability leader; former deputy chief executive at GRI
+Teresa Fogelberg - sustainability leader, former deputy chief executive of GRI, chair of the Transparency Benchmark, Impact Economy Foundation

 The stakeholder panel